lil-lab/ciff/README.md

 4) Reinforcement Learning for Mapping Instructions to Actions with Reward Learning, *Dipendra Misra and Yoav Artzi*, AAAI Fall Symposium on Natural Language Communication for Human Robot Interaction.
 [Paper](http://www.ttic.edu/nchrc/papers/19.pdf)

 5) Mapping Instructions and Visual Observations to Actions with Reinforcement Learning, *Dipendra Misra, John Langford and Yoav Artzi*, EMNLP 2017.
 [Paper](http://www.cs.cornell.edu/~dkm/papers/mla-emnlp.2017.pdf)

+**How to Use**

+1) Clone the repostory using `git clone https://github.com/clic-lab/instruction-following-framework.git`

+2) Repository only contains the source code.
+You will have to download the data and simulators from Cornell Box. https://cornell.app.box.com/folder/48719193956.
+Download the data and simulator folder using rclone inside the directory where your code is.
+(If you don't have access to Cornell Box folder, please contact Dipendra Misra at dkm@cs.cornell.edu).

+`rclone sync cornellbox:/data_and_simulators/data data`

+`rclone sync cornellbox:/data_and_simulators/simulators simulators`

+Your directory structure should look like:

+- Main directory:

+     - data

+     - simulators

+     - src

+3) Run an experiment.
+See wiki for more details.